 Follow the money.
 Dr. Christy Clark-Pujara explains why American slavery couldn't have existed without a national commercial infrastructure that supported and benefited from the labor of enslaved people.

-- Teaching Tolerance, How Did Sugar Feed Slavery?
+- Learning for Justice, How Did Sugar Feed Slavery?

-- Teaching Tolerance, Sugar Manufacture in the Antilles Isles
+- Learning for Justice, Sugar Manufacture in the Antilles Isles

-- Teaching Tolerance/TED ED, The Atlantic Slave Trade: What too few textbooks told you (video)
+- Learning for Justice/TED ED, The Atlantic Slave Trade: What too few textbooks told you (video)